 “All of that we do that is not inquiring, we do to escape inquisition.

-“We go on to the External World with a social mask glued to our face.
-We are asked how are we, but we are not expected to speak expensively, nor in full honesty.
+“We go out into the world with a social mask glued to our face.
+We are asked how we are, but we are not expected to speak expensively, nor in full honesty.

 “We go on adventures across the globe, or at least in our country of origin; we reach achievements praised by society, and sometimes we utterly fail, in a stressful and competitive world.